giulioleoni/DataStructures_C/README.md

 This repo contains C language implementation of 4 common data structures as well as tests to check functionality.

-The single-header library [clove unit](https://github.com/fdefelici/clove-unit) was used to write the tests.
+The single-header library [clove unit](https://github.com/fdefelici/clove-unit), which can be found in the include directory, was used to write the tests.

+In each directory there is a .bat file that is used to compile, it will create the bin directory where you will find the executable that will run the tests.

 ## LinkedLists and DoublyLinkedLists